 Kickle Cubicle

 Originally released in the arcade in 1988 Kickle Cubicle tells the tale of the fantasy kingdom.
 One day Kickle wakes up to find the Fantasy Kingdom completely frozen in ice by the Wicked Wizard King.
-As the only unaffected Kickle must rescue its citizens who have been imprisoned in dream bags and save the kingdom.
+As the only one unaffected Kickle must rescue its citizens who have been imprisoned in dream bags and save the kingdom.

 There are some significant differences between the Japanese and American versions of the game that really affect the game’s flow.
 The most profound is the stage order; the US version has a set order to each world.
 The Eastern version allows you to tackle all four worlds in any order.
-It’s a major change although I will say Irem did a good job of aligning them from easiest to hardest.
+It is a major change although I will say Irem did a good job of aligning them from easiest to hardest.
 While I would have liked that freedom to tackle the game as I please it really only benefits players who are already familiar with the game.

 The other would be the difficulty.
 There are fewer enemies populating each individual level.
 The puzzles alone can be intimidating as is; adding more enemies in the mix just seems cruel.
-Taking a quick glance at the Japanese version it really is insane how many enemies are packed in the later areas.
+Taking a quick glance at the Japanese version it really is insane how many enemies they pack in the later areas.
 In most cases it is usually just one more but that is enough to add more tension to each puzzle.
 I like the balance struck in the western version.
 There are enough enemies that you need to be alert but can also afford to spend time working out each solution.
 But that’s just my opinion.

 In Closing